joaomelo/mytable/README.md

-**This project is not long maintend and kept here as reference material.**
+**This project is no longer maintained and is kept here only as reference material.**

 ----